2.4.4. User-supplied functions

 This function is not called in advance of every call to the preconditioner solve function, but rather is called only as often as needed to achieve convergence in the Newton iteration.

 If the user’s ARKLsPrecSetupFn function uses difference quotient approximations, it may need to access quantities not in the call list.
-These include the current step size, the error weights, etc. To obtain these, the user will need to add a pointer to the ark_mem structure to their user_data, and then use the ARKStepGet* or MRIStepGet* functions listed in §3.4.2.2.10 or §3.4.5.2.9.
+These include the current step size, the error weights, etc. To obtain these, the user will need to add a pointer to the ark_mem structure to their user_data, and then use the ARKodeGet* functions listed in §2.4.3.10.
 The unit roundoff can be accessed as SUN_UNIT_ROUNDOFF, which is defined in the header file sundials_types.h.

-If a matrix-based mass-matrix linear solver is used (i.e., a non-NULL SUNMATRIX was supplied to ARKStepSetMassLinearSolver(), the user must provide a function of type ARKLsMassFn to provide the mass matrix approximation.
+For problems involving a non-identity mass matrix, if a matrix-based mass-matrix linear solver is used (i.e., a non-NULL SUNMATRIX was supplied to ARKodeSetMassLinearSolver(), the user must provide a function of type ARKLsMassFn to provide the mass matrix approximation.

 typedef int (*ARKLsMassFn)(sunrealtype t, SUNMatrix M, void *user_data, N_Vector tmp1, N_Vector tmp2, N_Vector tmp3)